Jun P. Espina 1 min read

 Therefore, our decision to come and believe in Christ’s atoning blood matters to God—faith affects Him, contrary to the teaching that the person’s behavior does not concern God.

 What Did John Piper Say About God’s Unconditional Love?

-John Piper1 seems greater than most of us having written over 50 books already.
-I found from his website (accessed 1-22-2013) a topic concerning God’s unconditional love.
-I am always amazed of Piper’s ability to provoke and challenge his readers intellectually.
-The following is his defense on the doctrine of God’s unconditional love, the beloved teaching of most hyper-Calvinists:
+John Piper3 seems greater than most of us, having written over 50 books already.
+I found on his website (accessed 1-22-2013) a topic concerning God’s unconditional love.
+I am always amazed by Piper’s ability to provoke and challenge his readers intellectually.
+The following is his defense of the doctrine of God’s unconditional love, the beloved teaching of most Hyper-Calvinists: